Audio Attacks and Defenses against AED Systems -- A Practical Study: Related Work

-AED systems have the capability of collecting real-time multimedia data (including video and/or audio data) and identifying audio events.
+\textbf{Audio Event Detection Systems.} AED systems can collect real-time multimedia data and identify audio events.
 For example, some surveillance devices identify individual audio events including screams and gunshots~\cite{atrey2006audio, clavel2005events, vu2006audio, geiger2015improving,lieskovska2019acoustic,dufaux2000automatic}.
 Some health monitoring devices detect sounds, such as coughs to identify symptoms of abnormal health conditions~\cite{matos2006detection,larson2011accurate,peng2009healthcare}.
 Some home devices include digital audio applications to classify the acoustic events to distinct classes (e.g., a baby cry event, music, news, sports, cartoon and movie)~\cite{matsuoka2020method, vafeiadis2020audio,petridis2010multi, evangelopoulos2009video}.
 Some home security devices also use AED systems~\cite{choi2005acoustic, kawamoto2009system, krstulovic2018audio,atrey2005timeline}.

-Deep Neural Networks (DNNs) is recently used in implementing AEDs.
-Some works have studied identification of single and multiple concurrent events~\cite{barchiesi2015acoustic,cakir2017convolutional}.
+Deep Neural Networks (DNNs) have recently been employed as part of AEDs in order to augment their capabilities.
 Some has explored different feature extraction techniques~\cite{eghbal2016hybrid}, noise reduction techniques~\cite{ragano2020audio,ozer2018noise,mcloughlin2017continuous}, hybrid classifiers~\cite{xu2017unsupervised}, various DNN models~\cite{li2017comparison}, and pyramidal temporal pooling~\cite{zhang2020}.